to the Past

 kept pushing various buttons on the keypad and typing in information

-on the keyboard.
-Date, time, location and 'transport code' were all
+on the keyboard: Date, time, location and 'transport code.'
+He

-and a few finishing touches were applied, last of which was
+some more data and applied a few finishing touches, last of

-the impending push of the Send button...
-Now that was done.
-At that
+which was the impending push of the Send button...
+Now that was

-point, Leonard and Stephanie felt like they were being whooshed away
+done.
+At that point, Leonard and Stephanie felt like they were being

-like carpet dust being sucked into a vacuum cleaner, and then they
+whooshed away like carpet dust being sucked into a vacuum cleaner,

-experienced the sensation of traveling through a long, black
+and then they experienced the sensation of traveling through a long,

-white rotating spiral tunnel full of a seemingly infinity of circles within
+black and white rotating spiral tunnel full of a seemingly infinity of

-circles... this lasted for ten terrifying seconds... and then...
-Wham!
+circles within circles... this lasted for ten terrifying seconds... and

-circles.
-Now they were standing on solid, natural ground outside, on a
+swirling circles.
+Now they stood on solid, natural ground outside, on a

-small mound, under a dimming grey sky that was in the early stage of
+small mound, under a dimming grey sky in the early stage of

 "What the heck happened???
 Where are we???"
 Stephanie shouted,